 Every month Stovesonline subsidises one Justa stove in Guatemala or El Salvador.
 This saves 7.5 metric tons of CO2 over 7.5 years and improves local people's lives.
-The CO2 saved goes towards offsetting the emissions that result from our deliveries.

 Open fires are used for cooking by many families in Guatemala and El Salvador.
 Many of these families only have access to wood as their fuel source and cannot afford to buy electric or gas stoves - so there is no alternative.
 There are several problems caused by cooking over open wood fires, two main ones are:

-A fuel efficient stove called the Justa stove has been developed by Trees, Water & People (TWP, a charity working in Central America), the Aprovecho Research Center, the Honduran Association for Development (AHDESA), and Doña Justa Nuñez - a Honduran woman who helped design her namesake stove.
+A fuel efficient stove called the Justa stove has been developed by Trees, Water & People (TWP, a charity working in Central America), the Aprovecho Research Center, the Honduran Association for Development (AHDESA), and Do Justa Nuz - a Honduran woman who helped design her namesake stove.
 The stove uses up to 70% less fuel than the open wood fires and because the design and materials used are simple it can be made locally, using local materials, and adapted to meet local needs.
 Because it uses less fuel, the Justa stove decreases deforestation - deforestation is a major cause of global warming.

 The Justa stove is relatively simple in design, can be made easily by local people in a day or less using locally available materials.
 The new owners of the stove have to contribute materials to the building of the stove and can get involved too.
 This gives them a personal investment in the stove, making them more likely to take good care of it.